Ai Accountant

 4. Long Term Retention: Records must remain accessible for at least eight years, as per Section 128(5).

 Auditors are now explicitly responsible for verifying and reporting on audit trail functionality in their annual reports.
-Non compliance can lead to penalties, audit qualifications, and regulatory scrutiny.
+Non compliance can lead to penalties ranging from ₹25,000 to ₹5 lakh, audit qualifications, and regulatory scrutiny from the MCA.

 Essential Features Every Compliant Software Must Have

 Not all accounting tools are created equal.
-To truly comply, your software must offer:
+To truly comply with the audit trail mandate, your software must offer:

 • Automatic Date Stamping: Every entry and edit receives an unalterable timestamp.